 In 2014, and as a response to several unfolding corruption cases, the government adopted a Rule of Law initiative.
 The initiative has been launched by a broad coalition of fourteen business associations and chambers of commerce, which have produced a white paper addressing the main challenges facing Slovakia: an inefficient judiciary, weak enforcement of the law and high corruption levels (White Paper: Rule of Law Initiative).

 Freedoms of speech and press are protected by the Constitution, and the government generally respects these rights (HRR 2014).
 In some cases, the government imposed restrictions on speech and criticism it considered extremist (HRR 2014).
 Journalists face libel suits and verbal abuse, and judicial and government officials have been criticised for the lawsuits and the compensations sought (FotP 2015).
-Media restrictions in the name of privacy protection are reportedly imposed only in favour of politicians and business tycoons (BTI 2014).
+Media restrictions in the name of privacy protection are reportedly imposed only in favor of politicians and business tycoons (BTI 2014).
 Journalists have revealed significant cases of corruption (BTI 2014).
-Slovakia's media environment is described as 'free' (FotP 2015).
+Slovakia’s media environment is described as ‘free’ (FotP 2015).

 Freedoms of assembly and association are guaranteed by the Constitution and are respected in practice (HRR 2014).
 NGOs play an important role in the state administration: Transparency International drafted the Open Municipal project, which was designed to detect and compare levels of transparency, the quality of anti-corruption mechanisms, and municipalities’ openness towards citizens (BTI 2014).
 Another NGO initiative was the establishment of the White Crow award, which is dedicated to individuals involved in the fight against corruption (BTI 2014).
-Despite some successes, civil society leaders are sceptical of the government's willingness to cooperate, particularly when it comes to drafting legislation (NiT 2015).
+Despite some successes, civil society leaders are skeptical of the government’s willingness to cooperate, particularly when it comes to drafting legislation (NiT 2015).
 A lack of financial funding is a concern for NGOs in the country (NiT 2015).

 - World Economic Forum: Global Competitiveness Report 2015-2016.